 COVID-19 has had a tremendous effect on the budgets of Canadians.
 With millions unemployed, and the start of programs like CERB, Canadians everywhere are having to take a second look at their budgets.
-My family has been fortunate in that the nature of our jobs allow us to easily work from home.
+My family has been fortunate in that the nature of our jobs allow us to easily work from home and claim some of our expenses.
 Despite this, we have still experienced a lot of changes to our budget – some positive and some negative.

 In this article I share our COVID budget, or at least what’s become of our budget since the start of the COVID-19 shutdowns.
 Each of the dollar values listed below are monthly averages that have been rounded to the nearest $5.
 The “Before COVID” numbers are from January and February of this year.
 The “After COVID” numbers are from April, May, and June.